HEALTH CARE INTERPRETER TRAINING

 Any student with a documented disability (e.g., physical, learning, psychological, vision, or hearing, etc.) who needs to arrange reasonable accommodations must contact OHCIA one week prior to the module date.

-- Parking is free (please do not contact OHSU or its School of Nursing for information, please instead contact us at 503-893-9660 or email@example.com) - Parking map HERE.
+- PARKING - Parking is free on weekends behind the building on Gaines St. in Lot 70. (please do not contact OHSU or its School of Nursing for information.
+If you have questions, please contact us at 503-893-9660 or email@example.com.) - Parking map HERE.

 You must be at an advanced mid-level of fluency or higher in English, and in the language(s) in which you interpret.